vitorenesduarte/docker-workshop/2/README.md

 ```

 (Compared to 101, we added `foo: vitor` as a label,
-because `kubectl expose`, which we will use later, requires it)
+because we'll need it later, when we want to have this pod behind a service)

 And deploy it on Kubernetes.